Grunts: Family Haemulidae

 Identification: This pretty little fish resembles a striped bass in shape and is even striped, but both color and range is different.
 Salema have a bass-like body, very large eyes, and 6-8 orange-brown horizontal stripes on the side.
 Their coloring is iridescent blue-green above, and silvery below; tail fins orange-brown.
 They will often also make a grunting noise when removed from the water.
 They are sometimes mistaken for small striped bass.

-Size: Up to 12 inches but most caught off piers are only 6-8 inches long.
+Size: Up to 11.8 inches but most caught from piers are only 6-8 inches long.

-Range: Found from Peru to Monterey Bay but reportedly most common south of Dana Point.
-My records however show they are most commonly caught from piers between Oceanside and Santa Monica.
+Range: Found from northern Peru, Gulf of California, and the Pacific coast where they are found from Baja California to Monterey Bay.
+Considered most common from Santa Monica south into the tropics.
+My records show them most commonly caught from piers between Oceanside and Santa Monica.
 They are uncommon north of Point Dume and rare north of Santa Barbara.

-Habitat: Shallow-water rocky areas and in kelp beds.
+Habitat: Shallow-water rocky areas and in kelp beds (although recorded to a depth of 131 feet.
 Salema are usually found in schools and though primarily nocturnal feeders they also forage (and bite) during the day.
 The young often school with juvenile sargo and black croaker.

 Piers: Best bets: Oceanside Pier, San Clemente Pier, Seal Beach Pier, Belmont Veterans Pier (Long Beach), Hermosa Beach Pier, and Manhattan Beach Pier.
 I have also taken quite a few from the Cabrillo Mole in Avalon but only during nighttime hours.
 In addition, I have seen a number taken from the Port Hueneme Pier and Ventura Pier—both supposedly in areas where salema are considered uncommon.

 Shoreline: Rarely taken by shore anglers.